CXwudi/comp5903-easy-cucumber/README.md

   class using Java Reflection API
   - For example, you can pass in `new MyStepDefinition()` instead of `MyStepDefinition.class` as the parameter to `EasyCucumber.build()`
-  - This can be useful for sharing states between different cucumber tests, which also support controlled concurrent execution of multiple Cucumber tests.
+  - This can be useful for **sharing states between different cucumber tests**, which also **support controlled concurrent execution** of multiple Cucumber tests.
     See [this document](./doc/complex%20scenario%20guide.md) for more detail.

 ## For Developers